 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net:

 ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to cervical cancer.
 This free fact sheet is available as a PDF, so it is easy to print out.
+This fact sheet is also available in Greek.

 Cancer.Net En Español: Read about cervical cancer in Spanish.
 Infórmase sobre cancer de cuello uterino en español.